mhoangvslev/F-RDFQuotient/README.md

 * The edges of the quotient summary graph are derived from the input graph edges: whenever the input graph contained an edge a--p-->b, the quotient summary graph contains an edge rep(a)--p-->rep(b), where rep(a), rep(b) denote the summary nodes that correspond to a and to b in the original graph, respectively, and p denotes the edge of the label going from a to b (or, the value of the property connecting a to b in the input graph).

 ## Implementation
-Our software is written in **Java** and compiled using Apache **Maven** build automation tool.
+Our RDFQuotient software is written in **Java** and compiled using Apache **Maven** build automation tool.
 It relies on the **Postgres** DBMS for data storage, and the **[DOT](https://www.graphviz.org/)** tool for visualizations.
 The code design focuses on two basic operations: `load` and `summarize`.
 An RDF graph in **N-Triples format, with no duplicates**, can be loaded into Postgres using `load` operation.
 The RDF graph that has been loaded in the database can be summarized using the `summarize` operation.
 The summary of the RDF graph is stored in Postgres (where subsequent applications can use it from) and in an output NT file.
 A visualization of a summary is written into a DOT file and drawn using DOT into a PNG file.

 ### Example